 Cover the hook in slip stitches (crochet or by slipping it through by hand) – work from the bottom, securing the yarn to your work.
 Dot a bit of glue to the end to ensure that it will not unravel.

-Finish the covered hanger off with ribbon, a bow and flower.
+Finish the covered hanger off with ribbon, a bow and a flower.

 Not only are covered hangers pretty but also functional.
 Clothes slipping off the hanger is a frustration and garments hang better once a hanger has extra padding.